Complete Guide to India's Renewable and Green Energy Sector: Top Green Energy Stocks

 • Fossil fuels dominate the energy consumption mix globally, with 82% of primary energy consumption coming from fossil fuels

-In this article we will focus on India’s green energy and renewable energy space, this will extend to the green hydrogen and electric vehicles market as well.
+In this article we will focus on India’s green energy and renewable energy space, this will extend to the green hydrogen and electric vehicles sector as well.
 We will understand the background, the regulatory measures taken by the Indian government to boost the space, can India achieve net-zero emissions by 2050 and finally we will explore the top green energy and renewable energy stocks.

 India’s Green Energy, Electric Vehicles & Renewable Energy Snapshot

 While India is currently the 3rd largest energy consuming country in the world, on a per capita basis India’s greenhouse gas emissions are well below the global average.
 With consistent GDP growth of around 6-7%, India’s energy demand requirements have increased which means energy security is of paramount importance.
 We are also the 4th largest in terms of installed renewable energy capacity (including hydro, wind energy, solar power etc.).
 Additionally, we are also one of the fastest growing markets for electric vehicles (EV).
-Here is a quick overview of where things stand for India’s green energy, electric vehicles & renewable energy sectors -
+Here is a quick overview of where things stand for India’s green energy, electric vehicle sector & renewable energy sectors -

 Green Energy & Renewable Energy